top of page

 Whilst we are lucky to have a great selection of restaurants serving Cantonese cuisine in London, Hong Kong style cafes or ‘Cha Chaan Tengs’ are difficult to come by and even more so is a cup of Hong Kong style milk tea.

+There's also reason why we are called CHA DONG.
 ‘Cha' means tea and 'Dong' means shop.
 This is the earliest inception of licensed outdoor hawker food in Hong Kong, often operating during the day, and specialising in milk tea, coffee, toasts etc. Over time, successful Cha Dongs transitioned indoors and morphed into what we now refer to as Cha Chaan Teng.
 The heart and soul of every Cha Dong is, of course, one of the most iconic beverages, Hong Kong style milk tea.

 What is Hong Kong style milk tea?